SANTA SUSANA FIELD LABORATORY

 One month later, Mr. Blumenfeld resigned as CalEPA Secretary.

-Personal Communication with State Officials
+Personal Communication with Federal and State Officials

 The material has benefited from the knowledge acquired during my twenty five years as Senior Manager of Radiation Safety at SSFL before my retirement.
 However the views and opinions expressed are mine alone, and do not necessarily reflect the views and opinions of The Boeing Company, the Department of Energy (DOE) or the National Aeronautics and Space Administration (NASA).